-Rationale: Digital innovation will be key to delivering effective public services in the next decade.
-Organisations should be free to challenge the status quo and push the boundaries to make improvements to public services.
+Rationale: Digital innovation will be key to Implications: Organisations will be free to trail delivering effective public services in the next blaze innovative new methods of working in the decade.
+Organisations should be free to challenge digital space, providing the other partners to the status quo and push the boundaries to make benefit from the learned experiences. improvements to public services.